TheMkrage/TheMkrage.github.io/README.txt

-Read Only by HTML5 UP
+Miniport by HTML5 UP
 html5up.net | @n33co
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

-Just a super simple single-page responsive template built for personal sites and portfolios (although it'd definitely work for other stuff too).
-Includes a contact form, pre-styled elements, and Sass sources.
+A super simple responsive portfolio template.
+It's only a single page because hey, sometimes you don't need a half dozen pages to make your point.

 Demo images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images you can use for pretty much whatever.